dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 We don't want to require *all* switches to be exhaustive.
 The language currently does not require switch statements on, say, strings to be exhaustive, and requiring that would likely lead to many pointless empty default cases for little value.

-We define an *exhaustive type* to be:
+Exhaustiveness is defined and works for all Dart types, and switch expressions must always be exhaustive.
+But switch statements and switch elements must only be exhaustive when the matched value is an *always-exhaustive* type, defined
+as:

 *   `bool`
 *   `Null`
 *   A enum type
 *   A type whose declaration is marked `sealed`
-*   `T?` where `T` is exhaustive
+*   `T?` where `T` is always-exhaustive
-*   `FutureOr<T>` for some type `T` that is exhaustive
+*   `FutureOr<T>` for some type `T` that is always-exhaustive
-*   A record type whose fields are all exhaustive types
+*   A record type whose fields are all always-exhaustive types

-All other types are not exhaustive.
+All other types are not always-exhaustive.
 Then:

+*   It is a compile-time error if the cases in a switch statement or switch collection element are not exhaustive and the static type of the matched value is an always-exhaustive type. *There is no error if a switch statement or switch element is not exhaustive when the type is not an always-exhaustive type.*

-*   It is a compile-time error if the cases in a switch expression are not exhaustive. *Since an expression must yield a value, the only other option is to throw an error and most Dart users prefer to catch those kinds of mistakes at compile time.*
+*   It is a compile-time error if the cases in a switch expression are not exhaustive. *This is an error even if the matched value type is not an always-exhaustive type.
+Since an expression must yield a value, the only other option is to throw an error and most Dart users prefer to catch those kinds of mistakes at compile time.*

-*   It is a compile-time error if the cases in a switch statement or switch collection element are not exhaustive and the static type of the matched value is an exhaustive type.

 [exhaustiveness]: https://github.com/dart-lang/language/blob/master/accepted/future-releases/0546-patterns/exhaustiveness.md